syncthing/syncthing/cmd/stdiscosrv/README.md

 In all cases, the appropriate tables and indexes will be created at first startup.
 If it doesn't exit with an error, you're fine.

-See `discosrv -help` for other options.
+See `stdiscosrv -help` for other options.